MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-file-preview.md

 ---
-title: WinDbg Preview - Logs
+title: WinDbg Preview - Scripting
-description: This section describes how to work with logs in the WinDbg preview debugger. ms.author: windowsdriverdev ms.date: 07/28/2017 ms.topic: article ms.prod: windows-hardware ms.technology: windows-devices
+description: This section describes how to use the file menu in the WinDbg preview debugger. ms.author: windowsdriverdev ms.date: 07/31/2017 ms.topic: article ms.prod: windows-hardware ms.technology: windows-devices
 ---

-# WinDbg Preview - Logs
+# WinDbg Preview - File Menu

-This section describes how to to work with logs in the WinDbg Preview debugger.
+This section describes how to how to file menu.

-TBD
+*Additional content pending*